zun-liang/fcc-drum-machine/README.md

 - how to set up volume
 - input range setup and custom styles
 - keydown event
-- i was stuck: range min and max can not be reached
+- i was stuck: range min and max can not be reached because they are strings
-- i was stuck: how to set specific element's color for active status
+- i was stuck: how to set specific element's color for active status, still stuck here, keys are functioning in a funny way

 ### Continued development

--
+- maybe use some other html media element properties to achieve more features

 ### Helpful Resources